Burgoynes is committed to meeting the service requirements of our clients through our code of service.

 A fee note is normally issued at the completion of an investigation and after a report has been issued, but during the course of a protracted investigation interim invoices will normally be submitted.

-In the event of any dissatisfaction with any of the services provided by the LLP, the client should first discuss the matter with the consultant responsible for the assignment or, in the event that the matter is not resolved to the satisfaction of the client, formal complaints should be addressed to the Chair of the LLP's Management Board (Richard Sutcliffe).
+In the event of any dissatisfaction with any of the services provided by the LLP, the client should first discuss the matter with the consultant responsible for the assignment or, in the event that the matter is not resolved to the satisfaction of the client, formal complaints should be addressed to the Chair of the LLP's Management Board (Daniel Jackson).

 8 Meadway Court